secdev/scapy/doc/scapy/usage.rst

 >>> sniff(iface="ath0", monitor=True, prn=lambda x:x.sprintf("{Dot11Beacon:%Dot11.addr3%\t%Dot11Beacon.info%\t%PrismHeader.channel%\t%Dot11Beacon.cap%}"))

 Note the `monitor=True` argument, which only work from scapy>2.4.0 (2.4.0dev+), that is cross-platform.
-It will in work in most cases (Windows, OSX), but might require you to manually toogle monitor mode.
+It will in work in most cases (Windows, OSX), but might require you to manually toggle monitor mode.

 The above command will produce output similar to the one below::